 Public support for the welfare state is an important foundation for democratic governments to pursue the policies needed to alleviate poverty in society.
 The attitudes examined in this study are key indicators of this support.
 On some issues, public attitudes can be an instigator of policy change.
-For example, public support for abortion in Ireland was widespread prior to the referendum in 2018 (Elkink et al. 2020).
+For example, public support for abortion in Ireland was widespread prior to the referendum in 2018 (Elkink et al., 2020).
 On other issues, a policy action may prompt changes in attitudes and behaviour.

 In Ireland, about three-quarters of the adult population support redistribution, either agreeing or strongly agreeing that the government should reduce differences in income.
 This is among the highest proportions in Europe.
 The level of support is particularly high among low-income households, females and the younger cohort.
-While the overall proportion fluctuated over the period analysed (2002-2024) it never fell below 69%, giving Irish governments a sustained backing for redistributive policies.
+While the overall proportion fluctuated over the period analysed (2002–2024), it never fell below 69 per cent, giving Irish governments a sustained backing for redistributive policies.

 At the same time, compared to other European countries, Ireland has a higher proportion of respondents who are willing to pay more taxes if that leads to improved public services.
 Although there is no clear relationship between the aggregate country-level support for redistribution and willingness to pay more taxes, evidence from a post-electoral survey in Ireland also suggests that those who are more averse to inequality are also more willing to pay higher taxes.

-Despite the high levels of support for welfare policies and redistribution, Ireland also has one of the highest proportions of people in Europe who believe that “social benefits make people lazy”.
+Despite the high levels of support for welfare policies and redistribution, Ireland also has one of the highest proportions of people in Europe who believe that ‘social benefits make people lazy’.
 This points to the importance of addressing public misconceptions and challenging negative stereotypes about welfare recipients.

-Findings from experimental research suggests that the framing of policies is important, and the provision of information on the extent of inequality.
-This is reinforced by this report’s findings on the 2017 ‘welfare cheats’ campaign.
+Findings from experimental research suggest that the framing of policies is important, as is the provision of information on the extent of inequality.
+This is reinforced by this report’s findings on the 2017 ‘Welfare Cheats’ campaign.
 Framing the receipt of social transfers as potentially fraudulent decreased the perception that social benefits prevent poverty, which is associated with higher support for welfare policies and redistribution.
-In this sense, campaigns that emphasise entitlements and rights are likely to reinforce a more collective public good’ view of the welfare state and counteract negative perceptions of individuals in receipt of benefit as underserving.
+In this sense, campaigns that emphasise entitlements and rights are likely to reinforce a more collective ‘public good’ view of the welfare state and counteract negative perceptions of individuals in receipt of benefit as undeserving.
 Efforts should be made to highlight the positive role of social protection in promoting equality and social cohesion.

 The analysis of survey data over time also shows that support for redistribution tends to increase during periods of economic crisis, such as the 2008 recession and the COVID-19 pandemic.
 Ireland experienced a substantial level of government intervention in the economy during the pandemic, which resulted in social transfers to those that may not previously have drawn on such benefits.
 This translated into higher support for government redistribution.
 The increase in support during the pandemic was particularly noticeable among small business owners.
-However, the nature of pandemic as an external shock meant that public less likely to attribute blame to those who found themselves in need of government support, therefore the support for redistribution in these circumstances may not sustain over time.
+However, the nature of the pandemic as an external shock meant that the public is less likely to attribute blame to those who found themselves in need of government support, therefore the support for redistribution in these circumstances may not sustain over time.

-Nevertheless, despite the short-lived effects of these external events, policymakers may take the opportunity of these moments of support to implement more permanent reforms that go beyond the period of crisis.
+Nevertheless, despite the short-lived effects of these external events, policymakers may take the opportunity of these moments of support to implement more permanent reforms that go beyond the periods of crises.

 References

-Alamir, Anousheh, Frances McGinnity, and Helen Russell.
-2024.
-“The Equality Impact of the Covid-19 Pandemic on the Irish Labour Market,” April. https://doi.org/10.26504/jr6.
+Alamir, A., McGinnity, F., and Russell, H. (2024).
+‘The Equality Impact of the COVID-19 Pandemic on the Irish Labour Market,’ April, https://doi.org/10.26504/jr6.

-An Coimisiún Toghcháin.
-2024.
-“Ireland’s National Election and Democracy Study (NEDS) General Election Survey.”
+An Coimisiún Toghcháin (2025).
+‘Ireland’s National Election and Democracy Study (NEDS) General Election Survey.’